timsun28/-DEPRECATED-DOC-Walks-App/README.md

+This version has been replace by the following app: [Next DOC App](https://github.com/timsun28/next-doc-app) Because of old react version, there are multiple security issues with this version of the app.

 This app can be used as a start for your personal DOC Walking tracks collection.

 The data in the doc_tracks.json files has been collected through the [DOC API](https://api.doc.govt.nz/) on 29-5-2020.